vikejs/vike-vue/packages/vike-vue-query/README.md

      extends: [vikeVue, vikeVueQuery]
    }
    ```
-3. You can now use TanStack Query at any of your components.
+3. You can now use TanStack Query in any of your components.
    ```vue
    <template>
       <h1>Star Wars Movies</h1>